Justin-Kwan/bit-image/readme.md

 Bit-image is secured with token based authorization.

-I wrote a seperate service (CAS, Central Auth Service) a few years back and thought it'd be cool to integrate.
+I wrote a seperate micro-service (CAS, Central Auth Service) a few years back and thought it'd be cool to integrate.
 CAS handles storing user state for sign-ups and logins as well as generating and validating tokens.

 - https://github.com/Justin-Kwan/CAS